-Unlike some situations where a dob of FIPG formed in place gasket material is clamped between 2 solid surfaces and held in place by bolts or nuts, this situation has a o-ring located in a groove on a plastic tube coming from the oil filter housing that inserts into the hollow section of the alloy cooler and steel section of engine block, thus 3 different material needs a flexible seal.
+Unlike some situations where a dob of FIPG formed in place gasket material is clamped between 2 solid surfaces and held in place by bolts, this situation has a o-ring located in a groove on a plastic tube coming from the oil filter housing that inserts into the hollow section of the alloy cooler and steel section of engine block, thus 3 different materials needs a flexible seal.

-All up this poor customer was out of pocket close to $2500 but unknown to me they were using liters of oil a month.
+All up this poor customer was out of pocket close to $2500 with the previous workshop,

-We repaired the leak using genuine Mercedes-Benz parts, replaced the oil filter housing/oil cooler assembly as a precaution $500 odd bucks as it was pulled apart and they are known to leak internally.
+We repaired the leak using genuine Mercedes-Benz parts, replaced the oil filter housing/oil cooler assembly as a precaution.